-In fact, Jesus attended this one and created new wine when the old wine was gone.
+When Jesus attended this one, He created new wine after the old wine was gone.
 Jesus did not object to the wedding.
 In fact, He helped and supported the wedding.
-In past times, marriage took place with a public ceremony and sometimes without one.
+In past times, marriages took place with a public ceremony and sometimes without one.
 Today, most governments require a marriage ceremony of some kind to make the marriage legal.
 The wedding becomes a public record of the commitment between the man and the woman.
 This is the kind of marriage Jesus attended in John 2.
-God commands us to submit to our government (Romans 14 and 1 Peter 2:13).
+God commands us to submit to our government (Romans 13:1 and 1 Peter 2:13).
 This includes being married by a justice of the peace.
 So we should honor our government’s requirement regarding marriage ceremonies.

 God’s Idea of Marriage